 To get up to Montmartre and Sacre Coeur, I suggest taking the stairs up the side, approaching Sacre Coeur from the left, as opposed to the stairs through Square Louise Michel Park, approaching Sacre Coeur head on.
 If you take the side route, it feels like there are fewer stairs, and you get to wander through charming Montmartre before getting to Sacre Coeur.
 You can then walk down Square Louise Michel when you’re done viewing the church.
 There’s also a funiculaire for those with mobility issues.

 Once down from the hill, it’s a short walk over to another Parisian icon, Moulin Rouge.
 While Montmartre feels touristy and artistic, the streets around Moulin Rouge definitely feel a bit more seedy.
 I wouldn’t suggest spending a ton of time in the area.
 And if a Moulin Rouge ticket isn’t in your budget (97-420 euro per ticket!), then all you need is a quick picture out front in honour of the movie.

 Whew!
 That was a full day.
 Are you ready for day 2?
 I told you we could fit a lot into 2 days in Paris!

 On day 2 in Paris, we’re up early again, croissant in hand, and heading straight to the Louvre.
 You’ll want to get there as soon as it opens, to avoid crowds, but know that it will always be busy.
-Pro tip: buy your tickets online to save a few dollars and skip the (longer) line.
+Pro tip: buy your tickets for the Louvre online to save a few dollars and skip the (longer) line!

 Having seen her twice now, I really don’t get the hype.
 I much prefer the colourful and giant painting directly opposite her.
 But, since she’s so iconic, you do have to see her – at least to laugh at the huge crowd pressing their cameras and phones as close as they can get to the glass.